atlas-runtime/atlas-guides/setup_atlas.md

 ....
 ```

-For the remote offloading, I have already set up 4 remote atlas-workers with native SGX hardware capabilities.
+For the remote offloading, I have already set up 4 remote atlas-workers with native SGX hardware capabilities (You may use the same configuration to use these machines).
 All of the machines are equipped with Intel(R) Core(TM) i7-10710U CPU @ 1.10GHz and 64G RAM.
 I have added their respective addresses in `atlas-addresses.txt` file:
 ```sh